Kestrel TSCM ® Professional Software

 A wide range of global and independent viewing preferences can be set for each currently active spectrum window.
 The ability to quickly select and view any portion of a displayed ROI and open a new focused zoom window is fully supported utilizing the “Open New Band” selection tool, and enabling “SOLO” mode.
 The “SOLO” Mode adds an entirely new “sweep” gear, giving real-time priority to the new focused zoom window during runtime.

-Spectrum Profiles (SPF) TM
+Spectrum Profile File (SPF) TM

 The Kestrel TSCM ® Professional Software contains a powerful operator defined spectrum profile database resource to assist in the initial setup and runtime of a Kestrel Project File (KPF) TM.
 This powerful managed database brings clarity and reason to a complex mission driven process.

 The ability to select, edit, delete, import and export mission critical spectrum profile information across any ITU-R is supported by a built in Spectrum Profile Editor (SPF) TM or via a standard CSV master file structure.
+Custom spectrum profiles can be defined by the technical operator for radio-frequency, power line, and optical requirements.

 Horizontal Range Control (HRC) TM